TL;DR

 Key Point Summary

-What is SWIFT (Worldwide Interbank Financial Telecommunication)?
+What Is SWIFT (Worldwide Interbank Financial Telecommunication)?

 SWIFT (Society for Worldwide Interbank Financial Telecommunication) is a global messaging network known as the swift system that enables secure and standardized communication between financial institutions worldwide.
 Established in 1973, the SWIFT payment system connects banks and facilitates cross-border payments, financial transactions, and international money transfers.